s12chung/easy_presenter/README.md

 # EasyPresenter

-Access view methods from the context of your model.
+Access view methods from the context of your `Ruby on Rails` model.

 ## Usage
 ### Easy